dfds/dojo/workshops/crossplane-sre-deep-dive/katas/7/kata/README.md

 We need to authenticate with Dockerhub in order to be able to push our configuration package

 ```
-docker login -u my-username -p
+docker login -u my-username
 ```

-### 3. Build and push the configuration
+### 4. Build and push the configuration

 Ensure you change the following commands to refer to your dockerhub account name instead of my-dockerhub.
 Build the configuration locally, notice how it creates a .xpkg file.
 Push it to your dockerhub repository with the push command below